dylankrish/WinSur-kde/README.md

-## WinSur KDE Theme
+## WinSur KDE Theme Legacy

+This fork aims to preserve the old look of WinSur KDE

-WinSur kde is a light clean theme for KDE Plasma desktop.
+WinSur KDE is a light and clean theme for the KDE Plasma desktop.

 In this repository you'll find: